Outdoor Saunas for Sale

 What is the best shape for a sauna?

 Saunas that are more round or curved help prevent air pockets.
-A barrel sauna, because it is circular lends itself to the best air circulation, as does a ‘pod’ type sauna with curved walls and a curved roof.
+A barrel sauna kit, because it is circular lends itself to the best air circulation, as does a ‘pod’ type sauna with curved walls and a curved roof.
+Another reason the wood barrel saunas are one of the best outdoor saunas is because snow, ice and rain run off well.
+Shingles are also an option for many barrel designs.

-How much does it cost to run an outdoor sauna?
+How much does it cost to run a backyard sauna?

 The cost to run an outdoor sauna depends on various factors, including the type of sauna, its size, insulation, heating source, and local energy rates.
 On average, electrically heated saunas may cost around $1 to $5 per hour to operate.
 Wood-burning saunas might be more cost-effective but involve the ongoing expense of wood.
 It's recommended to check with the sauna manufacturer for specific energy consumption details and consider local utility rates for a more accurate estimate.